revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-The environment variables store data that is used by the operating system and the other programs.
-For example, the WINDIR environment variable contains the location of the Windows installation directory.
+Environment variables store data that is used by the operating system and the other programs.
+Take us example, the WINDIR environment variable contains the location of the Windows installation directory.

 </details>
 </blockquote>